maldoinc/wireup/docs/pages/configuration.md

     ...
 ```

-## Class-based configuration
+## 🏭 Class-based configuration

-While wireup provides its own configuration mechanism in the form of parameters, it is entirely optional.
+While Wireup provides its own configuration mechanism in the form of parameters, it is entirely optional.
-If you prefer using typed classes for configuration then they are also supported via factories.
+If you prefer using typed classes for configuration, they are also supported via factories.

-The main idea is to register your settings as a service and inject it in factories like a regular dependency.
+The main idea is to register your settings as a service and inject it into factories like a regular dependency.

 ### Configuration